Human Rights: Law, Politics, History

 Students who drop this course via Campus Management are automatically de-registered from the exam.
 Students who do not drop this course via Campus Management and do not take the exam, are going to finish this course with a non-passing grade (0 points).

-It's not going to be possible for the course instructor to enter the grades for this module in Campus Management.
-Please ask him to write an e-mail with your grade from an institutional account (i.e. a university or research institute's account, no commercial account such as gmail or gmx) to the International Office at the Law Department
+It's not possible for the course instructor to enter the grades for this module on Campus Management.
+Please ask him to write an e-mail with your grade to the International Office at the Law Department